 - FTDI connector can be dropped:

-- Thanks to ST-Link and cheap Nucleo the serial bootloader is not used for development, I think that it might be useful in production but in dev. having access to the debugger is really better.
+- Thanks to ST-Link and cheap Nucleo the serial bootloader is not used for development, I think that it might be useful in production but during development having access to the debugger is really better.

 - Serial communications can be handled by the STM’s USB, if included in selected µC.
 If not, just wire the serial pins.